-INPATIENT hospital services are making up less and less of health system revenue and could soon become liabilities to a health system.
+INPATIENT hospital services are making up less and less of health system income and could soon become liabilities to a health system.
 Gone are the days of a one-week hospital stay after surgery, when health systems were only focusing on making money from “heads in beds.”
-Many patients now have procedures in ambulatory centers and go home the same day.
+Many patients now have procedures in ambulatory centres and go home the same day.
 This shift will likely continue, spurred by:

-In our future of health vision, we expect most care to be delivered at home, or through virtual, outpatient, and other settings.
-The focus will increasingly shift to preventing illness—for example, through wellness and prevention strategies, remote monitoring of biological markers, and “fixing” defective genes and cells—rather than allowing a disease to occur and then treating or managing it.1 We expect these to become commonplace by 2040, but our research shows many aspects of this vision, including the shift to outpatient and home settings, are already happening today.
+In our future of health vision, we expect most care to be delivered at home, or through virtual, outpatient and other settings.
+The focus will increasingly shift to preventing illness—for example, through wellness and prevention strategies, remote monitoring of biological markers and “fixing” defective genes and cells—rather than allowing a disease to occur and then treating or managing it.1 We expect these to become commonplace by 2040, but our research shows many aspects of this vision, including the shift to outpatient and home settings, are already happening today.

-Having studied hospital outpatient revenue trends previously,2 the Deloitte Center for Health Solutions sought to update that analysis and dig deeper to find out what health systems are doing to influence these trends.
+Having studied hospital outpatient income trends previously,2 the Deloitte Center for Health Solutions sought to update that analysis and dig deeper to find out what health systems are doing to influence these trends.
 Research included hospital financial data analysis and interviews with 20 health system executives (see sidebar, “About the research”).

 Much of this past shift is due to technological advances in clinical care delivery.
-Moreover, technologies like digital consumer apps, predictive analytics, and virtual health are accelerating it further today and are expected to continue to do so in the next few years.
-Our executive interviews revealed that some health systems are reactive (and still rely heavily on inpatient revenue), while others are intentionally growing their organizations’ capacity in outpatient and home settings.
+Moreover, technologies like digital consumer apps, predictive analytics and virtual health are accelerating it further today and are expected to continue to do so in the next few years.
+Our executive interviews revealed that some health systems are reactive (and still rely heavily on inpatient income), while others are intentionally growing their organisations’ capacity in outpatient and home settings.
 Through investments in nonhospital settings, the latter group is likely better positioned to shift away from inpatient hospital services and be prepared to deliver care in the future of health.

 Those with population health strategies are putting in place capabilities and services to help reduce unnecessary inpatient services.
 This is largely because of incentives in risk-bearing contracts, and their goals to improve consumer engagement and quality and reduce the total cost of care.
-In our prior study, we found that hospitals with greater revenue from quality and value-based contracts provided more outpatient services than other hospitals.3
+In our prior study, we found that hospitals with greater income from quality and value-based contracts provided more outpatient services than other hospitals.3

 Much of this change is driven by an increase in the volume and scope of outpatient services due to technological advances in clinical procedures.
-According to our interviewed executives, regulations, consumer preference, and early adopters of value-based care have also played a role.
+According to our interviewed executives, regulations, consumer preference and early adopters of value-based care have also played a role.
 Specifically, the following factors have recently contributed heavily:

-In Deloitte’s 2019 Health Care CEO Perspectives Study, CEOs from major health systems said the shift in care settings, proactive consumers, and quality-based payment models are the most important drivers affecting the industry in the next 10 years.5 CEOs explained that, enabled by technology, multiple drivers are increasingly pushing care to noninpatient settings.
+In Deloitte’s 2019 Health Care CEO Perspectives Study, CEOs from major health systems said the shift in care settings, proactive consumers and quality-based payment models are the most important drivers affecting the industry in the next 10 years.5 CEOs explained that, enabled by technology, multiple drivers are increasingly pushing care to noninpatient settings.
 This phenomenon is affecting hospitals’ financial models—compelling them to reconsider their strategies and how they might have to repurpose their hospitals.